lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/README.md

  9. NC Drill file for Plated Through Holes (PTH) ---------> (Excellon file)
 10. NC Drill file for Non-Plated Through Holes (NPTH) ----> (Excellon file)
 11. FAB Drawing (usually .pdf file) that specifies stackup, dimensions, tolerances, etc.

+And *YOU* are going to make them all!!

 </details>